jappoman/neovim-config/readme.md

 # Neovim Configuration
 This is the Neovim configuration I'm currently using.
-I recently started using Neovim for bash scripting and want to begin with a basic setup.
+I recently started using Neovim for bash scripting and simple C programming and want to begin with a basic setup.
 This will be a work in progress for a while.
 Who knows, maybe I'll switch to Neovim completely in the future.

 ## Installation
 1. Install all dependencies